transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Alternatively, if you do check any of the advanced options when you configure the CA, those settings are included in the `JSON` on the Summary panel and can be additionally customized.

-Any edits you make to the `JSON` will override what was specified in the console.
+Any edits that you make to the `JSON` overrides what was specified in the console.
 For example, if you specified a `Maximum enrollments` value of `10` in the console, but then provided the `maxenrollments` value of `-1` in the `JSON`, then the value in the JSON file is used when the CA is deployed.
-It is the settings that are visible in the `JSON` on the **Summary page** that are used when the CA is deployed.
+It is the settings that are visible in the `JSON` on the **Summary page** that is used when the CA is deployed.

 Here is an example of the `JSON` when no advanced options are configured in the console:
 ```json